 - If this checkbox is clear and n is less than color number in the color list, only the first n colors in the color list will be used.
 If the checkbox is clear and n is more than color number in the color list, the entire set of colors in the color list will be repeated as many times as needed.

 ||This is available only when either Limited Mixing, 3-Color Limited Mixing or Introducing Other colors in Mixing is selected.
 Use it to specify the color for the minimum level.

 ||This is available only when 3-Color Limited Mixing is selected.
 Use it to specify the color for the middle level.

 ||This is available only when either Limited Mixing, 3-Color Limited Mixing or Introducing Other colors in Mixing is selected.
 Use it to specify the color for the maximum level.

 The Range group displays the range of levels that are affected by the current dialog box settings.
 To alter the range, you must close the dialog box and select the desired range from the Level column of the Color Map/Contours tab, and then click the Fill header again.

 If you want to edit all the levels, make sure that no more than one level is selected from the Level column (or that all the levels are selected).

-- If only one pattern is defined (for example, the From pattern), then that pattern is used for all levels.
+- You can only can select one pattern style under From, then that pattern is used for all levels.

 Editing Contour Lines